Get 80% off your plan for your first 6 months.*

 What's the difference between Employment Allowance and Small Employers' Relief?

-Employment Allowance reduces your overall employer Class 1 National Insurance bill.
-Small Employers' Relief lets you reclaim a percentage of statutory payments you make to employees, such as for maternity, paternity or adoption leave.
+Employment Allowance reduces your overall employer Class 1 National Insurance bill by up to £10,500.
+Small Employers' Relief lets you reclaim a percentage of statutory payments such as maternity or paternity pay, and you may be able to claim both.

 How does Employment Allowance work if I have multiple companies?